Equideum/hackathons/README.md

 Immediate next steps include:
   * Continue community development and onboarding
-  * Create a voting schedule to agree upon
+  * Sollidify a voting schedule
   * Drive engagement via UX improvements

 In the short time since launch we've managed to raise thousands of DAI and will fund initiatives across three different continents beginning this week.
 Small steps forward toward a more decentralized governance!